ShahinSHH/COVID-CT-MD/README.md

 # COVID-CT-MD
 <h4>A COVID-19 CT Scan Dataset Applicable in Machine Learning and Deep Learning</h4>

-The COVID-CT-MD dataset contains volumetric chest CT scans of <b>169 patients positive for COVID-19 infection, 60 patients with CAP (Community Acquired Pneumonia), and 76 normal patients</b>.
+The COVID-CT-MD dataset contains volumetric chest CT scans (DICOM files) of <b>169 patients positive for COVID-19 infection, 60 patients with CAP (Community Acquired Pneumonia), and 76 normal patients</b>.
 COVID-19 cases are collected from February 2020 to April 2020, whereas CAP cases and normal cases are collected from April 2018 to December 2019 and January 2019 to May 2020, respectively.
-Diagnosis of COVID-19 infection is based on positive real-time Reverse Transcription Polymerase Chain Reaction (rRT-PCR) test results, clinical parameters, and CT scan manifestations identified by three thoracic radiologists.
+Diagnosis of COVID-19 infection is based on positive real-time Reverse Transcription Polymerase Chain Reaction (rRT-PCR) test results, clinical parameters, and CT scan manifestations identified by three experienced thoracic radiologists.
 Diagnosis for CAP and normal cases was confirmed using clinical laboratory tests, and CT scans.
 A subset of 54 COVID-19, and 25 CAP cases were analyzed by the radiologists to identify and label slices with evidence of infection.
 The labeled subset of the data contains <b>4,993 number of slices demonstrating infection and 18,416 number of slices without infection.</b>

 COVID-CT-MD dataset is accessible through Figshare: <a href="https://figshare.com/s/c20215f3d42c98f09ad0">https://figshare.com/s/c20215f3d42c98f09ad0</a>
+To access the associated clinical data and the labels from all three radiologists you can refer to the above link.

 The detailed desription of the dataset is available at <a href="https://www.nature.com/articles/s41597-021-00900-3">https://www.nature.com/articles/s41597-021-00900-3</a>

-To respect the patients’ privacy and comply with the Ethical codes and policies, all the CT studies in the COVID-CT-MD dataset are de-identified and only gender and age of the patients are preserved in the dataset.
+To respect the patients’ privacy and comply with the DICOM supplement 142 (Clinical Trial De-identification Profiles), all the CT studies in our dataset have been de-identified and only gender and age of the patients are preserved in the dataset.
 The brief distribution of the COVID-CT-MD dataset is shown in the following table:

 | Table | Cases | Sex | Age(year) |
 | ----- | ---------------- | ------- | --- |